 There is no reason for you to walk this path alone!
 Yes, you can create your own website.
 There are lots of ads that say, “build your own website in minutes!”
-And it looks that way.
+And it often looks that way.
 So spend your time doing what you do best – running your business.
-Let us handle the details of your marketing and website design.
+Let us handle the details of your website design.

 Your website is the online image for your business and whether you are trendy or conservative, your website should look professional and follow a consistent style.
 Some things may be subtle and you can say that customers will not notice, however, these are things we look at and say, “Well, that needs to be fixed!”
 Let’s look a few examples: